d9dch/d9dch/README.md

 ### About Me
 Howdy!
-My name Daniel, and I work as a software developer at [General Motors](https://www.gm.com/) as part of a Advanced Applications and Computer Vision Team.
+My name Daniel, and I work as a *Software Developer* at [General Motors](https://www.gm.com/) as part of a Advanced Applications and Computer Vision Team.

 I am a highly passionate individual with a focus on advancing my career in AI/ML and Data Science.
+Finally, I am a loud and proud Texas Aggie!👍

 ### What I do